t41372/Open-LLM-VTuber/README.md

 - Install with the command `pip install py3-tts`.
 - This package will use the default TTS engine on your system.
 It uses `sapi5` on Windows, `nsss` on Mac, and `espeak` on other platforms.
 - `py3-tts` is used instead of the more famous `pyttsx3` because `pyttsx3` seems unmaintained, and I couldn't get the latest version of `pyttsx3` working.

+`meloTTS` (local, fast)

+- Install MeloTTS according to their [documentation](https://github.com/myshell-ai/MeloTTS/blob/main/docs/install.md) (don't install via docker) (A nice place to clone the repo is submodule folder, but you can put it wherever you want).
+If you encounter a problem related to `mecab-python`, try this [fork](https://github.com/polm/MeloTTS) (hasn't been merge into main as of July 16, 2024).
+- It's not the best, but it's definitely better than pyttsx3TTS, and it's pretty fast on my mac.
+Probably what I would choose for now if I can't access the internet.